aws-deadline/deadline-cloud-for-keyshot/README.md

     - e.g. System install: `setx PATH "%PROGRAMFILES%\KeyShot\bin;%PATH%"`
     - Verify by running `keyshot_headless -h`

+## Conda packages
+An easy way of running KeyShot and the adaptor is using Conda.
+There are example conda recipes for building conda packages under `/conda`.

+To build a conda package, you can either:
+1. Build using a GitHub action.
+Forking this reposotiry, click on Actions on your fork's page, then run the appropriate action.
+2. Build locally.
+Run `conda build --no-verify ./conda/adaptor-recipe` from the root of this repository.

 ## Versioning

 This package's version follows [Semantic Versioning 2.0](https://semver.org/), but is still considered to be in its